What is biodiversity?

 How are we helping biodiversity?

-Council will work with the community to accomplish the vision of a clean and green environment for current and future generations to enjoy by protecting and enhancing Cumberland Council’s natural areas and green infrastructure.
+Council will work with the community to accomplish the vision of a clean and green environment for current and future generations to enjoy by protecting and enhancing Cumberland City Council’s natural areas and green infrastructure.
 Actions to be implemented by Council address objectives for three key focus areas:

 - Key Focus Area 1: Community Awareness, engagement and action

 - Key Focus Area 2: Habitat connectivity and condition

 - Key Focus Area 3: Planning and innovation

 - Learn more, view the Biodiversity Strategy 2019

 There are things we can do in our backyard to improve biodiversity within the Cumberland area.
 These include:

 - Plant native local species